Winter Interterm Courses

-Online registration is available for all on campus and online courses via webCentral.
+Online registration is available for all on campus and online courses via PioneerWeb on Sept 1st.
 Online registration is not available for travel courses.
 Contact Special Programs to reserve a seat in advance for any course.

-Registration for travel courses is being taken now.
+Registration for travel courses will start September 1st.
 To register for a travel course, please call Special Community Programs directly at 303-871-2360.
 Space for travel courses is extremely limited so students are encouraged to register as soon as possible.

 International travel courses

 The deadline to apply for international travel courses is October 1 or when the course is full, unless otherwise noted.
 Space is limited and students are admitted on a rolling basis, so students are strongly encouraged to apply early.